-- Continue to secure approval for the new TEP and work towards its passage in November 2012. - Continue to develop policies to encourage revenue generation from High Occupancy Toll (HOT) lane projects and policies regarding allocation of HOT lane funds.1 - Work with MTC and project sponsors to shape projects to increase their ability to attract regional and federal funds. - Continue to advocate for a federal transportation plan and funding program that emphasizes the values expressed in this plan, including increased funding for transit, pedestrian and bicycle infrastructure, operations and maintenance, as well as stability of funding.
+- Continue to secure approval for the new TEP and work towards its passage in November 2012. - Continue to develop policies to encourage revenue generation from High Occupancy Toll (HOT) lane projects and policies regarding allocation of HOT lane funds.1 - Work with MTC and project sponsors to shape projects to increase their ability to attract regional and federal funds. - Work with project sponsors to ensure that they complete all appropriate environmental and equity analysis, including analysis of project benefits and impacts on minority and low income communities, as required.